Lochlann

 In the modern Gaelic languages, Lochlann ([ˈl̪ˠɔxl̪ˠən̪ˠ]) signifies Scandinavia or, more specifically, Norway.
 As such it is cognate with the Welsh name for Scandinavia, Llychlyn ([ˈɬəχlɨn]).
 In both old Gaelic and old Welsh, such names literally mean 'land of lakes' or 'land of swamps'.

+It may originally have referred to the mythical, undersea otherworldly abode of the Fomorians of Irish mythology.
+At times it may have referred to an early Norse settlement in Scotland.

-Classical Gaelic literature and other sources from early medieval Ireland first featured the name, in earlier forms like Laithlind and Lothlend.
-In Irish, the adjectival noun Lochlannach ([ˈl̪ˠɔxl̪ˠən̪ˠəx], 'person belonging to Lochlann') has an additional sense of 'raider' or, more specifically, a viking.
+Classical Gaelic literature and other sources from early medieval Ireland first featured the name, in earlier forms like Lothlend and Laithlind.
+In Irish, the adjectival noun Lochlannach ([ˈl̪ˠɔxl̪ˠən̪ˠəx], 'person belonging to Lochlann') has an additional sense of 'raider' or, more specifically, a Viking.

 Historical uses

 All uses of the word Lochlann relate it to Nordic realms of Europe.
 While the traditional view has identified Laithlind with Norway, some have preferred to locate it in a Norse-dominated part of Scotland, perhaps the Hebrides or the Northern Isles.
 Donnchadh Ó Corráin states that Laithlinn was the name of Viking Scotland, and that a substantial part of Scotland—the Northern and Western Isles and large areas of the coastal mainland from Caithness and Sutherland to Argyll—was conquered by the Vikings in the first quarter of the ninth century and a Viking kingdom was set up there earlier than the middle of the century.